 The 13-year restoration of CF-104D Starfighter “637” (LN-STF) concluded on 28 September 2016 as fighter pilot Eskil Amdal got airborne from Bodø, Norway for a 40-minute test flight.
 It was the first Starfighter to launch from the historic air base in over 33 years, signalling the return to European skies of one of the most revered century-series fast-jets.

 The Starfighter is a license-built Canadair CF-104D which served with the Canadian Armed Forces from May 1962.
 A stint with a test unit at Cold Lake, Alberta followed and the aircraft passed to the Royal Norwegian Air Force in May 1973, arriving in Norway on 14 June 1973 and receiving the serial number “637”.
-The Starfighter joined 334Skv at Bodø Air Base, flying operationally until 1 April 1983; following retirement and storage at Sola Air Base, the CF-104 returned to its former home at Bodø, Norway’s second largest city just north of the Arctic Circle, and was utilised as a ground handling instructional airframe until the early 1990s.
+The Starfighter joined 334Skv at Bodø Air Base, flying operationally until 1 April 1983; following retirement, the CF-104 remained at Bodø, Norway’s second largest city just north of the Arctic Circle.

 The Norwegian Foreningen Starfighterens Venner (Friends of the Norwegian Starfighter Association) formed at Bodø in January 2003 and acquired CF-104D “637”, placing it under the care of 334Skv with the intention of returning the jet to flight.
 A protracted restoration followed, though progress was slow; it was September 2007 before the engine ran for the first time since overhaul, and taxi trials were undertaken the following summer.
 With the assistance of the Norwegian Civil Aviation Authority (CAA) the Starfighter was placed on the civil register as LN-STF in November 2011.